Teenage Tragedies: Packaging

 At the time of the album's release, Rhino, founded in 1975, was still very much a novelty label, and the album cover bears the legend "The Rhino Brothers Present A Specially Priced Collection Of Dream-Date Discs With A Death Wish."

 The cover art by Scott Shaw parodies, and is an homage to, romance comics of the 1950s such as Teen-Age Romances.
 Shaw's Teenage Tragedy comic book cover reflects the maudlin content of the songs within, with "Torrid Tunes of Terminal Teens" and a cover story teaser for "Prom Night of the Living Dead."
 The LP sleeve's back cover is die-cut, with a faux-3D image of a box of tissues, and one paper tissue glued into the packaging.
-(The tongue-in-cheek nature of the release extends to a back-cover testimonial by one Morey Jay, allegedly a DJ on Milwaukee AM station KILH – fake call letters that are unrelated to FM station WKLH, which began broadcasting in Milwaukee two years later, in 1986.)
+(The tongue-in-cheek nature of the release extends to a back-cover testimonial by one Morey Jay, allegedly a DJ on Milwaukee AM station "KILH" – fake call letters that are unrelated to FM station WKLH, which began broadcasting in Milwaukee two years later, in 1986.)

 Reception

 Chicago Tribune music critic Tom Popson, reviewing the LP in 1985, wrote that the album reflects "a genre that had its heyday 20 to 25 years ago" and "is filled with the sad, shabby stories of young lovers who suffered the utmost in heart-wrenching, garment-rending, maximum-melodrama agony.”

-In SPIN’s November 1988 issue, writer Legs McNeil noted the compilation's appeal – “This LP makes us here at SPIN nostalgic for great slaughtered-teen tear-jerkers and gives us pause to wonder why there are not modernized versions of the genre” – and invited readers, “in the interest of resurrecting this vital aspect of rock’n’roll lore,” to submit ideas for “Teen Tragedy Update: Song Titles We’d Like to See.”
+In SPIN’s November 1988 issue, writer Legs McNeil noted the compilation's appeal – “This LP makes us here at SPIN nostalgic for great slaughtered-teen tear-jerkers and gives us pause to wonder why there are not modernized versions of the genre”.
+For a related contest, McNeil invited readers, “in the interest of resurrecting this vital aspect of rock’n’roll lore,” to submit ideas for “Teen Tragedy Update: Song Titles We’d Like to See.”
 The magazine offered as prizes five copies of the LP that inspired the contest.